Nessie, Come Up

 Awake from your sleep, rise out of the deep; my faith and belief are strong.

-Ah, Nessie, I've waited so, waited so, waited so, Nessie, I've waited
+Ah, Nessie, I've waited so, waited so, waited so, Nessie, I've waited so long.

 The tourist leans over the railing with field-glass and cam'ra in hand.